kentanaka3/SpinModels/README.md

 to be discovered.
 ## Objectives
 1. Apply High Performance Computing (HPC) techniques to solve Spin systems
+2. Use quantum methods to study quantum effects (i.e, entanglement in Spin Model, ...) and possibly make a publication.
 ## Methodology

 ## Results